 - Answer the Public: Reveals questions people ask about your industry

-Target Keyword | Google Business Profile Category | Yelp Category | Directory Category |
+| Target Keyword | Google Business Profile Category | Yelp Category | Directory Category |

-Estate Planning Lawyer | Estate Planning Attorney | Estate Planning Law | Legal Services > Estate Planning |
+| Estate Planning Lawyer | Estate Planning Attorney | Estate Planning Law | Legal Services > Estate Planning |

-Will Preparation | Estate Planning Attorney | Estate Planning Law | Legal Services > Document Preparation |
+| Will Preparation | Estate Planning Attorney | Estate Planning Law | Legal Services > Document Preparation |

-Probate Attorney | Probate Attorney | Estate Planning Law | Legal Services > Probate |
+| Probate Attorney | Probate Attorney | Estate Planning Law | Legal Services > Probate |

-Primary vs. Secondary Classifications
+Primary vs. secondary classifications

-The selection process should consider:
+Your selection should consider:

 - Revenue distribution across services

-- Well-thought-out growth areas
+- Planned growth areas

 - Market in each category